CleverCloud/documentation/content/doc/find-help/faq.md

 ## Where are my backups stored?

 Clever Cloud store all your backups on [cellar](https://www.clever-cloud.com/product/cellar-object-storage/).
-Cellar has a replication system to protect the data stored inside it.
-Cellar create three copies of your backups, each stored in a different datacenters in the PAR region.
+Cellar has a replication system to protect the data stored inside.
+It create three copies of your backups, each stored in a different datacenters in the PAR region.
 This way, even if one datacenter has an accident, your backup are still safe in two different datacenters.